cityofaustin/vision-zero/database/README.md

 ### Austin Police Department non-CR3 or "blueform" crashes

 Non-CR3 crashes, known colloquially as "blueform" crashes, are crash incidents reported by the Austin Police Department which were not investigated as a TxDOT-reportable crash.
-These are typically minor traffic incidents with minimal damage or injuries, for which no CR3 crash report was submitted.
+These are typically minor traffic incidents with minimal damage or injuries, for which no crash report was submitted.

 These records provide very little detail beyond the date and location of the incident.
-These records reach are stored in the `atd_apd_blueform` table, and are inserted via the Vision Zero Editor's **Non-CR3 Upload** UI, which allows Vision Zero staff to upload a CSV of records which they receive periodically from APD.
+These records are stored in the `atd_apd_blueform` table, and are inserted via the Vision Zero Editor's **Non-CR3 Upload** UI, which allows Vision Zero staff to upload a CSV of records which they receive periodically from APD.

 As far as we know, the CSV files that the Vision Zero team receives are created as extracts from APD's Brazos system, which itself is integrated with the City's central Computer-Aided Dispatch (CAD) system.